msobanjo/courseware/topics/ansible/modules/introduction/exercises/README.md

 ### Install Ansible on a Linux VM
 - Ensure you use 2 VM’s, one for the master and one for the node
-- Set up the inventory.
-When you have set up the machines, use the ansible ping module to communicate between them.
+- Set up the inventory, when you have setup the machines use the ansible ping module to communicate between them.